 Your hosting service needs to be fast, it needs to have the capacity to provide you with almost 100% uptime.
 It would also be a great plus if your hosting service provides easy migration, so if you already have a website on a different platform you could easily bring it over to WordPress.

 This might seem like too much of a hassle, and it is if you don’t know where to look, but luckily, fixing this problem is as easy as a simple click.
-With 10Web’s Managed Hosting you can rest assured that your website’s hosting service is as good as it gets.
+With 10Web’s Automated WordPress Platform you can rest assured that your website’s hosting service is as good as it gets.

 3. Difficult for non-developers